Emolog/emolog_flutter/README.md

 # flutter

 ## Description
-This is my personal UX/UI project.
+This is my first personal mobile UX/UI project.
 Main goal is to visualize feelings and emotions through a journal calendar.

 ## Research
 I interviewed with my friends and families about their personal thoughts and experiences with journaling.